CesarBuendiaG/Museum-of-Architecture/README.md

-# Museum of Architecture
+# The Art of Architecture

-Creacion de un sitio web responsivo
+A responsive website using Bootstrap as the main tool

-Practica para el uso de Bootstrap
+Practice derived from Colt Steele Bootcamp